Bradford Gilbert: Fire Engine Company No. 258, Hook and Ladder Company No. 115

 During his career, Gilbert designed just one firehouse—for Engine Company No. 1 and Hook & Ladder Company No. 1 in Long Island City.
 Established in 1891, this company was the first professional firefighters in Queens.
 However, the first base of operation for this ladder company was a modest wood-frame shed.
 The department merged with that of New York City in 1898, and its name changed to Fire Engine Company No. 258 and Ladder Company No.115 in 1904.

 Constructed between 1902 and 1904, Gilbert's granite building with 4 1/2 stories not only improved the working condition of the firefighters but also reflects the importance of this paid crew who fought fires at the Standard Oil refinery, row-frames, schools, tenements and factories such as the Pratt & Lambert varnish factory.
 New York City's Historic Districts Council says, "This building was one of the more ambitious firehouse projects undertaken by the department due to its size and level of architectural detail."
 Even the selection of the renowned Gilbert, rather than the city's usual firehouse architects, was a statement.

 Calling on the origins of New York as New Netherland, Gilbert's designed the firehouse in Dutch Renaissance Revival style, with oversized limestone trim to offset the darker granite background.
 Gilbert had also used Dutch Renaissance Revival for other buildings in New York City, including the Harlem Branch YMCA building and the Samuel R. Smith Infirmary and Hospital in Staten Island.
-The fire house's site cost $20,000; the building was $60,000.
+The fire house's site cost $20,000; the building was $60,000 (equivalent to $ in today's money).

 The firehouse is still in use and is listed as a NYC Individual Landmark.